hverbruggen/GENE90018/workshop1/readme.md

 ## Upgrading to analysing whole genomes

 This section is optional.
-If there is time, a demo will be given using [OrthoFlow](https://github.com/rbturnbull/orthoflow).
+If there is time, a demo will be given of a genome-scale analysis using [OrthoFlow](https://github.com/rbturnbull/orthoflow), a workflow that takes care of nearly all intermediate steps automatically.